chauff/cse1500-web-transcripts/Lecture-css.md

 ### :bangbang: before and after

-As already seen in the [HTML form example](#bangbang-valid-and-invalid), adding (cosmetic) content right before and after an element is achieved through:
+Adding (cosmetic) content right before and after an element is achieved through:

 - `::before`
 - `::after`

 in combination with the `content` property.
+These pseudo-elements are not only useful to style text in a particular manner but to also create visual artifacts (such as each cloud in our Delft weather app) that on first sight may require an image instead of just a few CSS rules.
+Important to know is that `::before` is the first child of the element it is attached to and `::after` is the last child of the element it is attached to.

 Here is one extreme example of this concept, where all document *content* is delegated to the style sheet :point_down: (the unicode characters [201C](http://unicode.org/cldr/utility/character.jsp?a=201C) and [201D](https://unicode.org/cldr/utility/character.jsp?a=201D&B1=Show) are quotation marks):